mza7a/penetration-testing/README.md

 #### Privilege Escalation.
 After getting the user access you're only next step is to try and get the root access.
 Becoming root on the system is and will always be your ultimate goal.
 In this as well there are many tools that will help you do it.
-We'll check them out later on.

 ## Resources.
 Here are some links that can help you learn and practice pentesting.